BIM (magazine): History

-Begun as an offshoot of the journal of the Young Men's Progressive Club, BIM magazine first appeared in December 1942, after which it continued regular publication (originally four times a year) until 1996.
-Many of the Caribbean writers who later received international recognition in the 1950s and '60s published work in BIM in its early years.
+Begun as an offshoot of the journal of the Young Men's Progressive Club, Bim magazine first appeared in December 1942, after which it continued regular publication (originally four times a year) until 1996.
+Many of the Caribbean writers who later received international recognition in the 1950s and '60s published work in Bim in its early years.
 Notable contributors included Michael Anthony, Ian McDonald, Sam Selvon, and George Lamming, and Monica Skeete.
 Lamming wrote (in an introduction to the issue of June 1955): "There are not many West Indian writers today who did not use Bim as a kind of platform, the surest, if not the only avenue, by which they might reach a literate and sensitive reading public, and almost all of the West Indians who are now writers in a more professional sense and whose work has compelled the attention of readers and writers in other countries, were introduced, so to speak, by Bim."

-After a decade of silence, BIM was relaunched in 2007, now subtitled "Arts for the 21st Century", and published twice a year (in May and November) by the Errol Barrow Centre for Creative Imagination, the University of the West Indies (UWI), Cave Hill, Bridgetown, Barbados, in collaboration with the Office of the Prime Minister, Government of Barbados.
+After a decade of silence, Bim was relaunched in 2007, now subtitled "Arts for the 21st Century", and published twice a year (in May and November) by the Errol Barrow Centre for Creative Imagination, the University of the West Indies (UWI), Cave Hill, Bridgetown, Barbados, in collaboration with the Office of the Prime Minister, Government of Barbados.

 The magazine frequently produces special themed issues, for instance, one on Haiti in 2010.
-In November 2016, at UWI, Cave Hill, a special Independence edition of the magazine was launched, featuring writers including Esther Phillips, George Lamming, Kamau Brathwaite, Austin Clarke, Anthony Kellman, Linda Deane, Sir Henry Fraser, Sir Hilary Beckles, Mark McWatt and Adrian Greene.
+In November 2016, at UWI, Cave Hill, a special Independence edition of the magazine was launched, featuring writers including Esther Phillips, George Lamming, Kamau Brathwaite, Austin Clarke, Anthony Kellman, Linda Deane, Sir Henry Fraser, Sir Hilary Beckles, Mark McWatt and Adrian Green.